|

 46.

-Bri placed his arms on Kor's flawlessly sculpted shoulders while Kor
+Bri placed his hands on Kor's flawlessly sculpted shoulders while Kor

 read a thousand questions in Bri's eyes.
 He could not shape a

-single thought into words, and the feeling seemed to be
+single thought into words, because cosmos and chaos could not be

 47.